'Unelected' Prime Ministers: common or not?

-Theresa May won the contest to be leader of the Conservative Party and, as a result, she has become Prime Minister without winning a general election.
+Boris Johnson has won the latest contest to be leader of the Conservative Party and, as a result, he has become Prime Minister without winning a general election.

 ‘Electing’ Prime Ministers

-There isn’t a constitutional requirement for the Prime Minister to have led their party through a general election before they come into office, or to stay in office.
+There also isn’t a requirement for the Prime Minister to have won a general election as a party leader before they come into office, or to stay in office.

 Voters select a Member of Parliament (MP) to represent their constituency.
 Prime Ministers are officially appointed by the Queen, and stay in office as long as they can command the confidence of the House of Commons (or until the next election).

 This is usually the MP who leads the party with the most seats in the House of Commons, or who can unite a coalition of MPs or parties into a working majority.

 Political parties select their leaders in various ways, but most include a vote of their members.

 How unusual is it to have a Prime Minister without an election?

 Far from being unusual, it’s actually the norm for Prime Ministers to enter office outside of a general election.

 We’ve taken a look at all the new Prime Ministers the UK has had since 1900.
 Including Boris Johnson, 23 different people have become Prime Minister since 1900 (we’re ignoring the Marquess of Salisbury who was Prime Minister for spells during the nineteenth century and until 1902).